 CentOS is an enterprise-class Linux distribution derived from sources freely provided to the public by a prominent North American Enterprise Linux vendor.
 CentOS conforms fully with the upstream vendor's redistribution policy and aims to be 100 percent binary compatible.
 CentOS as a project has grown many fold over the last few years and with this added growth has come the extra responsibility of making sure we have good reliable services that stay available 24/7.
 This is just the problem that OSUOSL's hosting facilities helps us address – they are available, professionally run and have a very competent team of people.
 Keeping this in mind, it is at OSUOSL that we are building our level-1 backup and long-term disaster recovery site.

 CONNECT is an open source software solution that lets health information technology systems and health information exchanges securely communicate with each other using nationally-recognized standards and guidelines.
-By using CONNECT, information can be easily shared among IT systems at doctors' offices, federal agencies, state agencies, disability organizations, pharmacies, payors and other health stakeholders, making it possible for information to follow patients.
+With CONNECT, information can be easily shared among IT systems at doctors' offices, federal agencies, state agencies, disability organizations, pharmacies, payors and other health stakeholders, making it possible for information to follow patients.
 CONNECT enables health information exchange within an organization, regionally and at the national level using the Nationwide Health Information Network conventions and standards.
 The OSL serves as a main mirror for CONNECT downloads and hosts the CONNECT community website.

-Crosstool-NG aims at making it easy to build cross-toolchains for many architectures, using the traditional FLOSS components (gcc, binutils, glibc, uClibc, etc.) and offering a lot of configuration options.
+Crosstool-NG aims to make it easy to build cross-toolchains for many architectures, using the traditional FLOSS components (gcc, binutils, glibc, uClibc, etc.) and offering a lot of configuration options.
 While the process of building a toolchain can look like black magic, crosstool-NG automates that process with a set of scripts and patches in an easy-to-follow flow, so the user understands what is happening and why it is happening.

 Debian GNU/Linux is a distribution known for its stability and roots in the free software philosophy.
 The OSL hosts the server for bugs.debian.org, along with some of their internal infrastructure.
 We also have development environments for MIPS, PPC, SPARC and Alpha ports.